rostools/cog-flow-intro/prs.md

 ### Review guidelines

 For guidelines on how to review a pr, see the post [Review through pull requests](https://seedcase-project.org/community/guide-entries/reviewing-prs/index.html) <- maybe move that info here instead.

+Tip: How to view "Rich diff" in pull requests --> very helpful for html and markdown reviewing!

+- Go to "Files changed" and press the "Rich diff" button in the (looks like a document, much like a "Blank document"-button in Word)